paulhan97/master_vault/10-19 Lifestyle/10.01 Productivity Frameworks/001 Johnny.Decimal/Category.Collection.ID.md

 For something as intricate as a second brain, the Johnny.Decimal system lacks enough indices to account for an ultra-wide scope of interests.

-This introduces the need to add an additional construct to the existing 3 of areas, categories and IDs.
+This introduces the need to add an addition to existing constructs of areas, categories and IDs.

 Hence, the **Collection** is born.
 This addition changes the index format to:
 `00.00.000`